-- Hong Kong SAR Travel Pass Application Form ID 888 (to be completed and executed by the applicant along with a recent passport sized photograph duly affixed on the space indicated the same). - Duly completed Acknowledgement Card ID 889.Address Labels ID 839 (duly completed with full correspondence address of the applicant). - Photocopy of valid passport (relevant personal particulars pages and records showing the minimum three visits to Hong Kong in the preceding 12 months). - Second passport sized photograph of the applicant which is identical to that appended to the Form. - Prescribed fee of HKD575 in the form of a cashier order or bank draft - Letter from your current employer in support of the application (indicating the background information of the company). - If the visits are mainly for business purposes, a supporting letter from your major business contact in Hong Kong.
-If the visits are for purposes other than business, detailed representations illustrating to the HKID how your frequent - If the visits are for purposes other than business, detailed representations illustrating to the HKID how your frequent/ extended visits will be of 'especial benefit' to Hong Kong.
+- Hong Kong SAR Travel Pass Application Form ID 888 (to be completed and executed by the applicant along with a recent passport sized photograph duly affixed on the space indicated the same). - Duly completed Acknowledgement Card ID 889.Address Labels ID 839 (duly completed with full correspondence address of the applicant). - Photocopy of valid passport (relevant personal particulars pages and records showing the minimum three visits to Hong Kong in the preceding 12 months). - Second passport sized photograph of the applicant which is identical to that appended to the Form. - Prescribed fee of HKD575 in the form of a cashier order or bank draft - Letter from your current employer in support of the application (indicating the background information of the company). - If the visits are mainly for business purposes, a supporting letter from your major business contact in Hong Kong. - If the visits are for purposes other than business, detailed representations illustrating to the HKID how your frequent/ extended visits will be of 'especial benefit' to Hong Kong.